Clean Up the Mess: Addressing Data Pollution in Cryptocurrency Abuse Reporting Services: Introduction

-To enable our work we collect cryptocurrency abuse reports from two services.
-We obtain 287K abuse reports for 93K Bitcoin addresses received by BitcoinAbuse~\cite{bitcoinabuse} over a period of 6 years from 2017 until June 2023.
-We also obtain \numreportsbbb cryptocurrency abuse reports received by BBB ScamTracker~\cite{scamtracker} over 5 years from 2019 until May 2024.
+This work analyzes the challenge of data pollution in cryptocurrency abuse reporting services.
+To enable our analysis, we collect cryptocurrency abuse reports from two services.
+We obtained 287K abuse reports for 92K Bitcoin addresses received by BitcoinAbuse~\cite{bitcoinabuse} over 6 years.
+We also collected \numreportsbbb cryptocurrency abuse reports received by Scam Tracker~\cite{scamtracker} over 5 years.